Skip to Content

 This post may contain affiliate links.
 Learn more.

-The most common ways of making towels fluffy again include washing them with hot water, treating them with vinegar, adding baking soda to the wash, or using dryer balls with them in the dryer.
+TL;DR: The most reliable ways to make towels fluffy again are washing them in hot water, rinsing with vinegar, adding baking soda to the wash, and tumble-drying with wool dryer balls.

 How to Make Towels Soft Again